Why Liquidity is important in stock market

 Technical Analysis:

-This includes understanding candlesticks, chart patterns, and support and resistance levels.
+Technical Analysis is the basic step, in this chapter you wants to understanding candlesticks, chart patterns, and support and resistance levels.

 Volatility: